AzaleaSh/AzaleaSh/README.md

-Hi, I’m AzaleaSh, I use She/Her pronouns.
+Hi, I am Azalea [She/Her]

-I am a graduating senior at Sycamore High School and an upcoming freshman at the University of Illinois, Urbana-Champaign at Granger Engineering.
-I am very interested in Astrophysics so of course my GitHub models it.
+I am a freshman at the University of Illinois, Urbana-Champaign at Grainger Engineering.
+I'm interested in the intersection of Electrical Engineering and Astrophysics.

 My Github acts as my personal library, which is essentially a storage of projects that I have made over time.

-I can be contacted at azaleahazel@gmail.com
+I can be contacted at azaleas2@illinois.edu

 Shoot for the stars!